 Sam graduated from Ithaca College where she studied Theatre, English, and Creative Writing.
 She has a background in non-profit theatre arts administration, previously interning at HERE, Primary Stages, Transport Group, and the Hangar Theatre.
 Sam is especially interested in reaching young audiences and has a passion for engaging children in arts and literature, believing that every child should have access to material that challenges and inspires them.
 Sam lives in Brooklyn with her rabbit, Neville, where she continues to grow her personal library.

 Amanda Deutch works as a Library Specialist at Books for Kids.
-She is a published poet who was born and raised in New York City.
+She is a published poet who was born and raised in New York City, and she graduated from Bard College with a BA in Performance Studies.
 For the past 15 years, Amanda has lead creative writing workshops for youth and adults around New York City, including at the Coney Island YWCA, the Brooklyn Museum, and the Harlem’s Association to Benefit Children.
 Her father read to her every night before bed when she was a child, leading to a lifelong love of books and a passion for language, and her elementary school librarian, Ms. Blanchett, holds a special place in her memory.

 Tanya works as a Library Specialist with Books for Kids in Brooklyn and Manhattan.
 She received her BFA in Theater from the University of Southern Queensland in Australia and her MFA from Brandeis University in Boston.
 Tanya has a passion for developing literacy skills, imagination, and movement in emergent readers and has worked in library programming for children in Australia and for the Brooklyn Public Library.
 She is also a Teaching Artist with Treasure Trunk and enjoys creating programs that inspire a love for reading using drama, movement, songs, and imagination to make books really come alive.
 Tanya loves being able to combine her two great loves, books and drama, to share this passion and light with kids.